Spencer-Breding/Categorizing-Lung-X-Rays/README.md

-# Identifying Pneumonia in Lung X-Rays by Spencer Breding and John Bower
+# Categorizing Lung X-Rays by Spencer Breding and John Bower

 This project trains machine learning models to categorize lung x-rays into one of two categories: healthy or pneumonia afflicted.